Bankruptcy in Scotland

 The trustee will do whatever is in the best interests of the creditors.
 The trustee is only likely to allow the business to continue if this will lead to a financial gain for the creditors.

-What will happen to my possessions including my car
+What happens to your possessions including your car

 Although the trustee can sell some of your possessions, you will be able to keep many of them and household goods as well.
 You can usually keep anything that you need for your work, for example joiner’s tools.